 Overall, I much prefer the structure of the peat free composts for both seedlings and long term plantings.
 I would never use such a fine compost as the peat has in long-term plantings anymore, which is also why I avoid John Innes formulas (in addition to avoiding its peat and soil content – I use soil, but from my own garden).

-Round one: lettuce
+Round one: wild rocket

 Keep coming back to this page for updates and more rounds from different crops!

-Other observations from using peat free compost
+General observations from using peat free compost

 I only use peat free composts, so as well as the comparison trials, I can show you all of my other plants as they grow.